Treatment

 Exercise

 There's evidence that exercise can help depression, and it's one of the main treatments for mild depression.
-You may be referred to a group exercise class.
+You may be referred to a group exercise class that's designed to help with depression.

 There are different types of talking therapies for depression, including cognitive behavioural therapy (CBT) and counselling.

-A GP can refer you for talking treatment, or you can refer yourself directly to an NHS psychological therapies service (IAPT) without a referral from a GP.
+A GP can refer you for talking therapies, or you can refer yourself directly to an NHS talking therapies service without a referral from a GP.

 Moderate to severe depression